What Does Redacted Mean in Law? A Guide to Secure Redaction

 Redaction in court is governed by specific legal rules.
 In the U.S., there are Federal Rules of Civil and Criminal Procedure that provide redaction standards for filings:

-Failing to follow these standards can lead to case delays, sanctions, or worse, putting individuals at risk and leaving firms exposed to malpractice claims.
+Failing to follow these standards can, in some instances, lead to case delays, court-ordered corrections, sanctions, or increased professional-liability exposure to malpractice claims.

 What to Redact in Legal Documents